What is a data catalog?

 How does a data catalog work?

-Let’s consider a data worker who is searching a data catalog to find a table that contains information that they need.
+Let’s consider a data worker who is searching to find a table that contains information that they need.
 The basic metadata in the catalog could include the table and column names, the location of the database where the table is stored, and when it was created.
 That insight would be the first step to help the user search and find enterprise data, but the data worker would still need to do some additional work and exploration to know if that was the right data to use, what it means, and how to use it.
 Modern data catalogs are solving that problem by providing more insight to help find and manage data.

 Add value to your enterprise data